Having achievable goals is critical for reaching success in both personal and professional life.

 8. Spend quality time with family and friends

-Life can become hectic and make it challenging to spend time with loved ones.
-But it is important to connect with loved ones regularly.
+Life can become hectic and make it challenging to spend time with those you.
+But then, it is important to connect with loved ones regularly.
+So, dedicate at least one day a week to spend quality time with them.

-Dedicate at least one day a week to spend quality time with loved ones.
-This can include planning a dinner date or game night with friends, going on a hike or picnic with family, or simply taking a walk or watching a movie together.
+You can plan a dinner date or game night with friends, go on a hike or picnic with family, or simply take a walk or watch a movie together.
+The goal is to strengthen relationships, relieve stress, and stay happy.

-So, add “spend quality time with family and friends” to your list of weekly goal ideas and make it a priority to connect with loved ones every week.
+Don’t forget to add the need to spend quality time with family and friends to your list of weekly goal ideas -make it a priority to connect with them every week.

 9. Take a few minutes walk every day